P2GX/maxodiff/docs/setup.md

 every pair of terms.
 It is more efficient to precalculate this using the following command.
 By default, the command will look for the input files ``hp.json`` and ``phenotype.hpoa`` in the ``data``folder, which is created by the download command.

+The file will have been generated automatically by the download command.
+If you would like to regenerate the file, please enter the following command.

 ```shell
 java -jar maxodiff-cli/target/maxodiff-cli.jar precompute-resnik